Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Network Troubleshooting.md

 #### System Status

 #### Boot
+the order in which the computer loads its software, all pre-boot software allow the use to configure the order in which
 #### Security
 The legacy BIOS supports some security features to protect the BIOS setting.
 UEFI adds additional security features and is used to set the admin password, user password, and U-key.
 These are some common security features found in the BIOS/UEFI systems:
 - **Passwords** - Passwords allow for different levels of access to the BIOS settings.
 Usually, there are two password settings that can be altered; the Supervisor Password and the User Password.
 The Supervisor Password can access all user-access passwords and all BIOS screens and settings.
 The User Password gives access to the BIOS based on a defined level.
 The table below displays common levels of user access to BIOS.
 The Supervisor Password must be set before the User Password can be configured.